 Let’s look at what you’ll actually need for an e-commerce website:

-If you want to add eCommerce features to your already existing website, then the cost typically ranges around $200 to $25,000 depending on factors like catalog size, payment requirements, and how you handle inventory.
+If you want to add eCommerce features to your already existing website, then the cost typically ranges from $200 to $25,000, depending on factors like catalog size, payment requirements, and how you handle inventory.

 Yes, that’s a big range.
 It highlights the gap between launching a basic single-product store and developing a complex marketplace.